 I’ve noticed many gym rats spending 2-3 hours in the gym, 6-7 days per week.
 I have no doubt they’re putting everything they have into their training.
 The problem is everything they have depends upon a number of different subsystems in the body that become depleted as a result of very intense training.
 This is where a limited amount is good, but too much will result in unwanted side effects.

-You could relate this to someone trying to achieve a suntan.
-They might go in a tanning bed for 20 minutes, and that might be the perfect amount of exposure to manifest the tanning process.
-However, if that same individual were to go fall asleep in the tanning bed for 2 hours, it would be counterproductive to obtaining a suntan.
-Instead, it would damage his skin so badly, he’d end up looking like a lobster long before all of that damaged skin peels off, revealing a new layer of sensitive, untanned skin.
+It’s like someone trying to get a tan.
+Let’s say they go in a tanning bed for 20 minutes.
+That might be the perfect amount of exposure to manifest the tanning process.
+However, if that same individual fell asleep in the tanning bed for 2 hours, it would be counterproductive to getting a suntan.
+Instead, he’d end up looking like a lobster.
+It’s simply too much!
+It’s exactly the same thing with lifting.

 This depletion involves all of your body’s precious biochemical resources that allow you to recover and grow.
 The rate at which your body replenishes these resources is strictly limited.
 In fact, there is no amount of nutrition or supplements that will compensate for the depletion associated with over-training.
 The only exception to that rule would be if someone was using steroids or other growth-inducing hormones.
 These drugs are very powerful and significantly alter the chemistry of the body.
-This is why you will see many pro bodybuilders and athletes who are able to spend hours each day in the gym and continue to build muscle mass at a rapid rate.
+This is why many pro bodybuilders and athletes continue to rapidly build muscle mass, despite training for hours.

 It’s tough for me to determine whether or not you’re doing too many sets.
 I don’t know what type of condition you’re in or how progressive your training has been.
-If you’ve gone the past several months without any noticeable changes in your physique, there’s a very good chance you’re over-training.
+If you’ve gone the past several months without any noticeable changes in your physique, there’s a very good chance you’re overtraining.
 If that’s the case, you have an important decision to make.
 You’ll need to decide what’s more important to you: being in the gym all night or getting results.
-For me, that’s an easy question to answer because I love results, and there are so many other things I’d rather be doing than hanging out in the gym all night!
+For me, that’s an easy question to answer, I love results.
+Plus, there are so many other things I’d rather be doing than hanging out in the gym all night!

 Hopefully, I was able to answer your question.
 I wish you all the best of success in achieving your goals!